 If you regularly use styling gels, switching to a hair cream alternative instead will also help keep moisture in your hair and reduce the static.

 As with our skin, eating a well-balanced and healthy diet can do wonders for your hair.
 Eating foods that are rich in natural oils, minerals and vitamins will help to give your body everything you need to keep your hair looking healthier, as well as for your well-being.
 Making sure your diet includes plenty of Vitamin C, A, E, as well as iron and selenium, which can be found in a variety of fresh fruit and vegetables, meat, fish, nuts and cereals will help boost your immune system and damage repair that can occur to your hair.
 Avoid eating excessive amounts of processed foods that contain higher amounts of sugar, trans-fats and chemicals and generally fewer nutrients.

 To make sure you are getting the right levels of these vital vitamins and minerals, it is also possible to take supplements.
 Multi-vitamin supplements are a great way to regulate your intake of key vitamins and minerals, but you should always make sure you’re taking the right dosage.

 By giving your hair a little TLC this winter, you could avoid dry scalps and frizzy, dull and lifeless hair for the season.
-All it takes is a little consideration in the products you use and boosting your diet to ensure that your body is getting all the nutrients and protection it needs for healthier scalp and hair.
+All it takes is a little consideration in the products you use and boosting your diet to ensure that your body is getting all the nutrients and protection it needs for a healthier scalp and hair.